"It's one of those stories that, when you read it, you think it cannot be true..." - hmv.com talks to David Kross and Freya Mavor

 Before Trautmann passed away in 2013, German director Marcus H. Rosenmüller was able to interview the former goalkeeper at length and used the transcripts as the basis for a new biopic about Trautmann's life and achievements.

-With The Keeper arriving in cinemas this Friday (April 5th), we spoke to stars David Kross & Freya Mavor about bringing Bert's story to life...
+With The Keeper hitting DVD shelves on Monday (September 9th), we spoke to stars David Kross & Freya Mavor about bringing Bert's story to life...